alphagov/govuk-country-and-territory-autocomplete/README.md

 location - A country or territory.

-picker - A widget that allows you to choose from items in a register.
+autocomplete - A widget that allows you to choose from items in a register.

 register - A list of information designed to be an accurate and up-to-date source of data from government.
 Once entered into a register, the contents can only be added to, they cannot be deleted or rewritten.